mosdragon/portfolio/README.md

 Complete HTML and CSS project (this helped me become a finalist in the 2012 WebChallenge competition): http://mosdragon.github.io/Mountain-Lions/ <br />

+C++ demo project created using Qt Libraries.
+I used this as a small project to teach me a bit more about C++ so I could build on the UI for our RoboJackets software.
+Everything is already built, there is just one small executable if you are interested in trying out the project.
+All instructions are in the README at https://github.com/mosdragon/Qt-demo<br/>

 HTML5 and JavaScript pong game: http://mosdragon.github.io/pong/ <br/>

 Java Swing GUI made for a mockup startup my teammates and I created at HackATL at Emory, November 2013.
 The README will tell you exactly how to use the program: https://github.com/mosdragon/ItFits